 If the directors feel you could be an asset to our staff, they will contact you to set up an interview.
-It is preferable to conduct these interviews in person, but interviews can be done via Skype or FaceTime, if necessary.
+It is preferable to conduct these interviews in person, but interviews can be done via FaceTime or Zoom, if necessary.
 During the interview you will be taken on a camp tour, learn how our summer programs operate, get answers to any questions you have, and – most importantly – we can get to know you.
 Sometimes, an additional interview might be scheduled to make sure Cedarkirk is the place for you.

 STEP 4: Almost finished…

 If you are offered a job at Cedarkirk, you will be sent a contract along with some other paperwork.
 Your spot on staff will be reserved, but not official until you return the paperwork so Cedarkirk can conduct background checks.
 You will receive instructions on how to have your fingerprints scanned for a criminal background check and a sexual offender check (among others).
 Upon successful completion of these checks, you will be notified of your official hire and your contract will be official.

 If you’ve got questions about this process, contact Mark Orendorf or Mandy Goff (firstname.lastname@example.org; email@example.com; 813.685.4224 x4).

 If you’re ready to apply for a position on Cedarkirk’s Summer Staff (a.k.a. the best job ever), please click below to begin your application.